 - Nalini Malani born 1946

-- Purchased with funds provided by the South Asia Acquisitions Committee 2017
+- Purchased with Art Fund support and with funds provided by the South Asia Acquisitions Committee and Tate International Council 2021

 Does this text contain inaccurate information or language that you feel we should improve or change?
 We would like to hear from you.